DotNetTitan/MultiTenantETL.Vue/api-specification.md

 1. **Authentication**: Handles login/logout and token management
 2. **Tenants**: Multi-tenant management with filtering, sorting, and status toggling
 3. **Users**: User management with roles and status controls
-4. **Data Sources**: Different types (Database, File, API) with testing connections and schema retrieval
+4. **Data Sources**: Different types (Database, File, API) with testing connections, schema retrieval, and write configuration
 5. **Transformations**: Various transformation types with configuration validation
-6. **Pipelines**: Complete pipeline definitions with transformation chains
+6. **Pipelines**: Complete pipeline definitions with transformation chains and field mappings
 7. **Executions**: Monitor and retrieve pipeline execution details
 8. **Dashboard**: Aggregate statistics for the dashboard view
 9. **Settings**: User preferences and configuration

 To implement the backend, use:
 - ASP.NET Core Web API
+- PostgreSQL for database

 When implementing, make sure to:
 1. Secure all endpoints with proper authentication and tenant isolation
-2. Include input validation on all requests
+2. Include input validation on all requests, especially for write configuration
 3. Implement proper error handling with descriptive messages
 4. Document the API using OpenAPI/Swagger
 5. Include pagination for collection endpoints that may return large datasets
+6. Validate write configuration based on data source type and direction
+7. Use write configuration during the Load phase of ETL pipeline execution